 Check out our recent London dim sum lunch at Min Jiang on the tenth floor of South Kensington’s Royal Garden Hotel.

-To cap off our exploration of London’s multi-cultural food scene, we ended our visit by indulging in a luxury dim sum lunch with a view.
+To cap off our exploration of London’s multi-cultural food scene, we ended our visit by indulging in a first class dim sum lunch with a view.

 London Dim Sum Lunch at Min Jiang